sanyambassi/aws-thales-crdp-workshop/README.md

     cd aws-thales-crdp-workshop
     ```

-2. Ensure the `cloud_formation_template.yaml`, `k8-deployment.yaml` and other files are present in the working directory.
+2. Ensure `cloud_formation_template.yaml`, `k8-deployment.yaml` and other files are present in the working directory.

 3. Make the script executable:
     ```sh